Badminton fever grips Tirupati as players bask in ‘Sindhu glory’

 “We did not expect such a turnout for the event.
 The sports complex, since day one, has been jam-packed with crowds and we are happy that the support is still continuing,” remarked P. Ramakrishnaiah, treasurer of Chittoor District Badminton Association (CDBA), elated at getting a chance to host the prestigious event.

 “These tournaments are held 4-5 times a year to help the players in improving their ‘All India Rankings’.
-This will further enable them take part in bigger campaigns, both on national and international stages,” he added.‘Overhaul sports infrastructure’
+This will further enable them take part in bigger campaigns, both on national and international stages,” he added.

 While several parents and coaches were found cheering the players, they were equally vocal in highlighting the need for overhauling the sports infrastructure across the state, if the country were to produce sportspersons of global repute.